maicxn/TrendyAPP/README.md

 ## About

-### What is TrendyPro?
+### What is TrendyAPP?
-TrendyPro is a application that collect a amount of informations of whats in trending and brings in a single plataform.
+TrendyAPP is a application that collect a amount of informations of whats in trending and brings in a single plataform.

-### Which problems does TrendyPro solve?
+### Which problems does TrendAPP solve?
-The "TrendyPro" solves the main problem for content creators.
+The "TrendyAPP" solves the main problem for content creators.
 The lack of ideas for their content and the constant need to produce content that is on trend.
 Our tools can also help companies that are interested in increasing their authority in the digital world by providing more relevant content to their audience.

 ## Features